openstreetmap/id-tagging-schema/README.md

 a component of [StreetComplete](https://github.com/westnordost/StreetComplete), makes it easier to use this data with Android or other Java platforms.

-### Use by other editors
+### Use by Other Editors

 iD tagging schema is used not only by iD.
-It is also powering [Go Map!!](https://github.com/bryceco/GoMap#external-assets) and some functionalities in [StreetComplete](https://github.com/streetcomplete/StreetComplete/blob/master/CONTRIBUTING.md#dependencies).
+Here's a [list of projects](https://github.com/openstreetmap/id-tagging-schema/wiki/Projects-that-are-using-this-tagging-schema) which use the data from the id-tagging-schema.

 ## Related Projects